valkyrix/Deep-Red-Framework/README.md

 Whether or not the label should be severity/chance of exploitation or just exploitable (yes/no).
 How to decide these labels based on limited datasets.
 Testing out the possibility of using metasploitable 2/3 as a test machine for the framework.
 Considering its build to test security tools.

-Cant use Metasploitable 2 due to it only working on Vmware which does not run when Hyper-v is enabled (required for docker on windows) therefore docker and metasploitable 2 cannot be run concurrently on w10.
+Cant use Metasploitable 2/3 due to it only working on Vmware/vbox which does not run with Hyper-v is enabled (required for docker on windows) therefore docker and metasploitable 2 cannot be run concurrently on w10.

-modified metasploit 3 build ps1 script in order to install properly.

 Downsides to using metasploit are that it has no support for common Web application tests such as SQL injection and input tampering.